Vajrakaya: Reception

 Times of India wrote "A Harsha and Shivarajkumar had previously teamed up for the Bhajarangi, which was a treat for the fans.
 Their second collaboration doesn't disappoint either.
 Harsha, using tried and tested elements, brings in newness to the script".
-Bangalore mirror wrote "Not repeating a successful combination is a sin.
+Bangalore Mirror wrote "Not repeating a successful combination is a sin.
 So Harsha and Shiva Rajkumar come up with Vajrakaya after succeeding with Bhajarangi.
 No doubt a large number of fans come with the hangover of Bhajarangi.
 Director Harsha, however, serves something very different from the previous film.
 But one thing he manages very well is to send them back satisfied".
-Chitraloka wrote "Though there is enough of action and heroism there is a lot more sentiment.
+Chitraloka.com wrote "Though there is enough of action and heroism there is a lot more sentiment.
 Particularly the mother-son sentiment that is the trademark of many Shivarajkumar films has been given a new dimension by Harsha.
 There are also so many different elements packed into this film that there is plenty for every kind of audience".